microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

-TypeScript 2.3 and later support a mode of type-checking and reporting errors in `.js` files with `--checkJs`.
+TypeScript 2.3 and later support type-checking and reporting errors in `.js` files with `--checkJs`.

-You can skip checking some files by adding `// @ts-nocheck` comment to them; conversely you can choose to check only a few `.js` files by adding `// @ts-check` comment to them without setting `--checkJs`.
+You can skip checking some files by adding `// @ts-nocheck` comment to them; conversely, you can choose to check only a few `.js` files by adding a `// @ts-check` comment to them without setting `--checkJs`.
 You can also ignore errors on specific lines by adding `// @ts-ignore` on the preceding line.

 Here are some notable differences on how checking work in `.js` file from `.ts` file: